 The entire setup would still be limited to the bandwidth of a single PCIe lane.

 This is far lower than the ideal requirement of a graphics card.
 Ideally, a graphics card requires 16 lanes but can work on 8 or 4 lanes of bandwidth.

 1 PCIe lane offered by the Mini PCIe slot on the laptop would seriously bottleneck the performance of the installed graphics card.

 You Will Need a Desktop Power Supply Unit

-In order to power up the graphics card, you will need to procure a Power Supply Unit and that would too need to be placed externally.
+To power up the graphics card, you must procure a Power Supply Unit to be placed externally.

 You May Need to Fiddle with BIOS and The Graphics Driver